kaazing/gateway/doc/admin-reference/r_conf_service.md

 ##### Example

-The following example sets a maximum incoming message limit of 64 kilobytes, as shown in line 8:
+The following example sets a maximum incoming message limit of 64 kilobytes:

 ``` xml
 <service>